 6. Andre’s slammed for the first time ever!

 The Hogan/Andre match is dreadful.
 There, I said it.
 But the crowd reaction in front of the 2.8 million people at the Silverdome (I’ll pick any number now seeing as everyone says something different) was truly spectacular and the WWF had done a phenomenal job in building Andre as the undefeatable monster.
 The fact he’d lost numerous times across the world was beautifully covered up and it was a titanic clash.
-It almost makes you wonder what it would have been like had Hogan faced Paul Orndorff, like the original plan intended.
+It almost makes you wonder what it would have been like had Hogan faced Paul Orndorff, as the original plan intended.
 But that moment when Hogan slammed Andre shocked every single member of that 167,000 people in the crowd and is still arguably one of the most defining images in WWE folklore.

 5. Austin turns heel…in Texas?!

 Steve Austin and The Rock have a fantastic tradition at WrestleMania and at the cracking WrestleMania 17 they had a wild and thrilling main event in front of an enormous Houston crowd.
 2001 was a landmark year in wrestling with the entire North American landscape going insane.
-ECW was gone, WCW had been bought out for a pack of Refreshers and a Chomp, and the WWE were coming off a record breaking year.
+ECW was gone, WCW had been bought out for a pack of Refreshers and a Chomp, and the WWE was coming off a record-breaking year.
 So they thought let’s turn Austin heel.
 He’d been their flagship babyface since the end of 1997, but with the rise of The Rock and perhaps the strongest roster ever assembled, they thought Stone Cold needed some freshening up.
-Now in reality, he probably did, but whose idea was it to do it in Houston?
+Now, in reality, he probably did, but whose idea was it to do it in Houston?
 Austin couldn’t be any more Texan if he had the Dallas theme tune and swam to the ring in Oil, so trying to turn those fans against him while facing The Rock who people were beginning to love to hate, seemed like a crazy idea.
 Poor old JR was nearly spitting out his lungs trying to act so offended and betrayed but the crowd just wanted to see Austin batter the shit out of our Dwayne.
 Even an alliance with Vinnie Mac, didn’t change the overall love for the bald-headed stranger.
 Shocking decision.
 Austin promptly turned back in November…after unsurprisingly being a brilliant heel again.

 4. So The Rock is the good guy right?!